Hereward/kickstart-2018-blog/README.md

 ## <a name="settings"></a>Meteor Settngs

-Meteor settings files are stored in the .deploy folder.
-There is a production and a development version.
+Meteor settings files should be stored in the .deploy folder.
+A template file is provided.
+You should have as a minimum a production and a staging version.
+These files should be excluded from git, and the following file names have been added to the inlcuded .gitignore file:

+* settings-production.json
+* settings-development.json

 * **enhancedAuth** - use these settings to enable/disable 2 factor authentication.
 Note: changing this setting after initial build may cause problems.
 * **session** - use these settings to control the session timeout features.